fredriknk/nrfboards/boards/arm/msensedk/doc/index.rst

 :ref:`msensedk_nrf52840` (see :ref:`msensedk_board_controller_firmware`).

 Other hardware features have not been enabled yet for this board.
-See `nRF9160 DK website`_ and `nRF9160 Product Specification`_
+See `msense DK website`_ and `nRF9160 Product Specification`_
-for a complete list of nRF9160 DK board hardware features.
+for a complete list of msense DK board hardware features.

 Connections and IOs
 ===================